louchesprocket/pgnutil/README.md

 ``pgnutil -m 'forfeit' -i mygames.pgn``

 By default, pgnutil outputs the entire text of each matched game.
 So in the previous example, we would have to sort through the output to discover which players forfeited.
-Much better to save the trouble by combining the "-s" option (see [Output Selectors](#output-selectors) below), and perhaps piping the output to another Unix command to produce a list of unique names of forfeiters:
+Much better to save the trouble by combining the "-s" option (see [Output Selectors](#output-selectors), below), and perhaps piping the output to another Unix command to produce a list of unique names of forfeiters:

 ``pgnutil -m 'forfeit' -s loser -i mygames.pgn | sort -u``